Priyanka312/movie_recommendation_system/README.md

 You can either:

-🧮 Recompute it using the notebook Movie_reccomender_system.ipynb, or Once you have it, place it in the root folder.
+Recompute it using the notebook Movie_reccomender_system.ipynb, or Once you have it, place it in the root folder.

 4. Run the app
-bash
-Copy
-Edit
 streamlit run app.py

 How It Works